 Colony managers serve as our on-the-ground contact, providing food and water for the cats, as well as monitoring their health and population size.
 In return, HSPPR provides free spay/neuter services to control overpopulation, and free vaccinations against rabies and other illnesses to ensure a healthy and happy colony.
 Spaying/neutering prevents cats from yowling, fighting, and spraying as well.
 Sterilizing colony cats and returning them to their home territory not only stops the breeding cycle, but also prevents new cats from coming into the area.

 How do we know a cat is a colony cat?
 While under anesthesia for spay/neuter, our veterinarians ear tip colony cats for easy identification in the future.
 The procedure is humane and safe, and lets us know down the road we’ve already seen that cat at HSPPR.

-Colony Manager (you)
+Become a Colony Manager

-- Help cats and people co-exist (be a voice by educating neighbors and people about the TNR program
+Help cats and people co-exist by being an advocate for community cats and educating neighbors about the TNR program

 Download the Application